code-y/redux-fluent/gitbook/README.md

 - [Github Issues](https://github.com/Code-Y/redux-fluent/issues)
 - [Submit a Pull Request](https://github.com/Code-Y/redux-fluent/pulls)

-***
+---

-*redux-fluent is a community-driven, entirely volunteer project and is not officially affiliated with or sponsored by any company.*
+_redux-fluent is a community-driven, entirely volunteer project and is not officially affiliated with or sponsored by any company._